ng9891/TessRO/README.md

 # TessRO
 Reading MvP announcement and write it on a google spreadsheet.
-Will be Node.Js environment together with open source modules online.
+Will be using Node.Js environment together with open source modules.

 A decently trained Tesseract OCR to read the chatbox is needed.